I originally titled this post “My $100,000 Mistake.” But that would have been a mistake.

 Where God Gives Us Meaningful Work, He Makes it Beautiful

-As soon as I started my job at Moody, I looked back on academic theology — and writing — and realized I was trapped.
+As soon as I started my job, I looked back on academic theology — and writing — and realized I was trapped.
 There was a bulletproof glass wall separating me from my calling.
-I scrambled to write as much as I could every week, outside of the 40 hours that I was working for Moody.
+I scrambled to write as much as I could every week, outside of the 40 hours that I was at a desk.
 But my writing started to worsen.
-And my work for Moody was good, but not as good as it could have been.
+My work was good, but not as good as it could have been.
 I started gaining weight.
 I was away for work — and for writing — so much that I have rarely been in Chicago these past six months.

 Like Esau, I regretted forfeiting my birthright.
 Yet now, I embrace my lost birthright, my forfeited scholarship — that took my birthright happily, and granted me a sense of calling.

-Vice President over Moody Publishers, Paul Santhouse, told me during me time as acquisitions editor, “Wherever God gives us meaningful work, he makes that place beautiful.”
+My boss told me during me time as acquisitions editor, “Wherever God gives us meaningful work, he makes that place beautiful.”
 That’s the truest statement my soul has heard in the past six months.
-Moody Publishers is a very meaningful and beautiful place in its own right.
-But God has not given me meaningful work there.
-He has already tasked me with that work elsewhere.
+That job was a very meaningful and beautiful place in its own right.
+But God had not given me meaningful work there.
+He had already tasked me with that work elsewhere.

 I’m Rich With Opportunity